The Camber corner sofa set from Furniture Village

 13. Transform the shed

 Turn your tired-looking shed into a feature rather than an eyesore with a bright lick of paint.
 Add a trellis or garden wire for climbing plants such as rambling roses, sweetpea or even beans to creep up the outside once you’re done, and finish it off with a string of solar-powered bulbs.
-The stylish shed-cum-summerhouse shown below is painted in Osmo natural oil paint from the Country Colour selection in Labrador Blue, priced around £25 for 0.75L.
+This stylish shed-cum-summerhouse is painted in Osmo natural oil paint from the Country Colour selection in Labrador Blue, priced around £25 for 0.75L.

 Photo: Osmo